neel-1998/forestreet-python-challenge/README.md

         REDIS_URL - URL to connect to Redis server (default = "redis://localhost:6379")
         QUEUE_NAME - Name of the Queue (default = "word-count-queue")

+### Notes
+- Manual testing has been done - would like to implement automated testing.
+- Redundant files on web-queue and worker services - I create one docker image which contains all python modules.
+Each service should only need the python module called (and module imports), leaving at least one unused file on each service.
+I did this because it seemed more efficient than building 2 images which would use more storage.
+Workaround could involve using volumes in the `docker-compose.yml`.
+- Could implement some logging to help debug.